projectodd/openwhisk-katacoda/3-chained-actions/02-create-split-function.md

 ``mvn -q package``{{execute}}

 `NOTE`: The Java Action maven archetype is not in maven central yet.
-If you plan to use it in your local OpenWhisk environment you then need to build and install from [sources](https://github.com/apache/incubator-openwhisk-devtools/tree/master/java-action-archetype).
+If you plan to use it in your local OpenWhisk environment you will need to build and install from [sources](https://github.com/apache/incubator-openwhisk-devtools/tree/master/java-action-archetype).

 **2. Deploy the Action**